 Tank Mates To Avoid

 Even though this is one of the best plants for destructive freshwater aquarium fish species, you will still be taking a risk by growing this Anubias with fish like silver dollars and oscars.
-In an oscar tank, you might have better results by growing this plant attached to the hardscape rather than rooted in the soil.
+In an oscar tank, you might have better results by growing this plant attached to the hardscape rather than near the soil.

 Feeding Anubias nana (Fertilization)